koushikbhimavarapu/Network-Automation/README.md

 5) The HAproxy device will act as an entry point for the service.

-6) Then using ansible all three webservers devA,devB,devC are installed along with HAproxy.
+6) Then using ansible all three webservers devA, devB ,devC are installed along with HAproxy.

 7) Later, the configurations are changed in such a way that the webservers should give us a simple service that displays the hostname, ipaddress of the host.